xiduzo/portfolio_astro/src/content/page/about.md

 <hr/>

 ## Who is sander _really_
-Next to coding I enjoy to cook and eat.
+Next to coding, I enjoy to cook and eat.
 I am fan of the Italian and Mexican kitchen but whenever there is flavour, I'm in!
 <br/><br/>
 I like (to be in) nature and am your go-to-guy to entertain/annoy the dog/cat at any party!